• Skip to primary navigation

 • Firm tofu: Acts as a hearty protein source that soaks up all the flavors.
 Opt for silken tofu for a more traditional texture.

 • Vegetable broth: Serves as the liquid base, making the soup rich and flavorful.
-For a more traditional take, you can use dashi (for non-veggie miso).
+You can use dashi for a more traditional take (for non-veggie miso).

 • Rice wine vinegar: Gives the soup a subtle tanginess that balances the flavors.
 It also has digestive benefits.